- Welcome from the Chair

 - and you registered late for classes, please wait before you submit your keycard request.
 We will rerun keycard lists in the third week of the quarter and you will be granted access at that time.

-SYSTEM MODIFICATIONS: Any modifications to the system, be it through modification to the registry or to system files is absolutely forbidden.
+System Modifications: Any modifications to the system, be it through modification to the registry or to system files is absolutely forbidden.
 The systems are set up to run as multi-user workstations and as such are not to be modified by individuals.
-If you feel that a system modification is required for your scholastic works, please send email to site, and we will take it under advisement.
+If you feel that a system modification is required for your scholastic works, please send email to ENGfirstname.lastname@example.org, and we will take it under advisement.